XR: The New Frontier of Reality

 Fully immersive experience that presents an entire new world around you.

 Example: Any VR experience on a VR headsets such as Oculus Rift, HTC Vive, Samsung Gear VR, or Daydream

 We believe these realities will merge into a fluid storytelling medium.

-To describe the entire spectrum, we started using “X-Reality” and it quickly caught on.
+To describe the entire spectrum, we use the term “X-Reality”.
 The “X” represents a question mark that asks us to imagine the future of cinema.
 It is a blank space for the unknown, provoking creators to innovate and rethink the stories we tell.
 XR encompasses words used today, as well as words that will be coined in the coming years as more headsets and cameras come to market.

 We have begun our journey into the XR frontier by developing software for 360-degree and VR video, but we won’t stop there.
 We’ll expand our toolset as technologies for volumetric imaging and light fields become available.

 Pixvana’s mission is to enable creators to realize the potential of XR storytelling.
 X marks the spot, opening up our adventure to imagination, curiosity, and independence.